-State law (section 101.043, Florida Statutes) requires a person to bring photo and signature identification before a person can vote.
+State law (section 101.043, Florida Statutes) requires a person to bring photo and signature identification when they vote in person.
 For more information on acceptable forms of voter ID, please visit our Identification Requirements page.

 On Election Day, the polls are open from 7:00 a.m. to 7:00 p.m.
 Registered voters are required to vote at the assigned precinct of his/her legal residence.
 Use our Precinct Finder to locate a precinct or call (239) 252-VOTE for more information.